 Ground and other lease income-Ground and other lease income includes rent earned from leasing land and buildings owned by the Company to its tenants.
 Ground and other lease income is recognized on the straight-line method of accounting, generally from the later of the date the lessee takes possession of the space and it is ready for its intended use or the date of acquisition of the asset subject to existing leases.
 Accordingly, contractual lease payment increases are recognized evenly over the term of the lease.
-The periodic difference between ground and other lease income recognized under this method and contractual lease payment terms is recorded as deferred ground and other lease income receivable and is included in "Deferred ground and other lease income receivable, net" on the Company's consolidated and combined balance sheets.
+The periodic difference between ground and other lease income recognized under this method and contractual lease payment terms is recorded as deferred ground and other lease income receivable and is included in "Deferred ground and other lease income receivable and is included in "Deferred ground and other lease income receivable and is included in "Deferred ground and other lease income receivable and is included in "Deferred ground and other lease income receivable and is included in "Deferred ground and other lease income receivable and is included in "Deferred ground and other lease income receivable and is included in "Deferred ground and other lease income receivable, net" on the Company's consolidated and combined balance sheets.
 The Company is also entitled to percentage rent pursuant to some of its leases and records percentage rent as ground and other lease income when earned.
-During the periods from January 1, 2017 to April 13, 2017 and April 14, 2017 to December 31, 2017, the Company recorded \$0.6 million and \$0.1 million, respectively, of percentage rent.
-During the years ended December 31, 2016 and 2015, the Company recorded \$3.2 million and \$2.9 million, respectively, of percentage rent.
+During the periods from January 1, 2017 to April 13, 2017 and April 14, 2017 to December 31, 2016 and 2015, the Company recorded \$3.2 million, respectively, of percentage rent.
 Ground and other lease income also includes the amortization of finite lived intangible assets and liabilities, which are amortized over the period during which the assets or liabilities are expected to contribute directly or indirectly to the future cash flows of the business acquired.